meteordefect/cursor-cloud-agents-skill-for-hermes-agents/README.md

 ## Notes

 This first version targets Cursor Cloud Agents only.
 Cursor's Cloud Agents API does not expose the local SDK `run.stream()` event stream, so Hermes should poll `get_agent` or use Cursor webhooks outside this skill if it needs live status updates.

+---

+Created by Keith Vaughan @ Fair Developers [ Bullding Cutting Edge AI Systems In The Cloud ]